 Which VPN is the best?

-Reliable VPN providers usually create "ecosystems" that allow multiple devices to be protected with one account, says Daniel Markuson, digital privacy expert at NordVPN.
-(His company, for one, lets users protect up to six devices, including phones, computers, routers, browsers, and smart TVs.)
-Multiple people can use one VPN, though giving someone access to your VPN, and by proxy, your VPN password, could create privacy issues.
+Reliable VPN providers usually create "ecosystems" that allow multiple devices to be protected with one account.
+NordVPN, for example, lets users protect up to six devices, including phones, computers, routers, browsers and smart TVs.
+This way, multiple people can use one VPN — though beware that giving someone access to your VPN, and by proxy, your VPN password, could create privacy issues.

 CyberGhost VPN is another option.
 With one subscription you can cover up to seven devices, and you can test it out for 45 days with a money-back guarantee.
-ProPrivacy says this one is a "great value" VPN, with reliable servers inside and outside the U.S.
+ProPrivacy says this one is a "great value" VPN with reliable servers inside and outside the U.S.